Kurento/kurento-room/kurento-room-doc/src/site/sphinx/code_structure.rst

 so-called rooms).
 Upon launch and using the SpringBoot framework, it starts the main application of the module kurento-room-server which exposes the rooms API through an WebSocket interface.
-The client part has been implemented using Angular JS and lumX and it’s using the room’s  JS library for the client-side (``KurentoRoom.js``).
+The client part has been implemented using Angular JS and lumX and it's using the room's  JS library for the client-side (``KurentoRoom.js``).

-The demo allows web clients accessing the application’s URI to:
+The demo allows web clients accessing the application's URI to:

-- login inside a room (creating the room if it doesn’t exist)
+- login inside a room (creating the room if it doesn't exist)
 - leave the room
 - publish their media stream
 - mute their video and/or audio